Killorn scores twice, Lightning come back to beat Sabres 6-4

 Killorn knocked in the rebound from Point’s shot that bounced off the right post on a power play.
 Then with about three minutes left in the period, Johnson received a long pass from Palat at the blue line and scored on a partial breakaway.

-The goal came with 38 seconds remaining on a Lightning power play that followed McCabe receiving a penalty for instigating the fight with Sergachev in response to a hit on Eichel.
+The goal came with 38 seconds remaining on a Lightning power play that followed Buffalo’s Jake McCabe receiving a penalty for instigating a fight with Tampa Bay’s Mikhail Sergachev in response to a hit on Eichel.

-Sergachev also blocked two shots late in the third period that Killorn called ”potentially game-savers.”

-This was the Sabres’ first loss of the season when leading after two periods.
-They were 14-0-0 in such situations entering Tuesday.

 Sheary gave Buffalo the lead in the final minute of the first period.
 Curtis Lazar set up Sheaty for the one-timer from the right slot.